Last Updated: February 24, 2021

 We spend so much time playing with our phones.
 Guess what, they are a hacker’s favorite target!

 The world is going mobile.
-People spend more time on their phones than ever before.
+Smartphone statistics show that people spend more time on their phones than ever before.

 No wonder there is a global plague of mobile malware.